-- Prefer own choice of activity: your child would instead enjoy their own choices of activities or toys
+- Prefer own choice of activity: your child would prefer their own choices of activities or toys over playing with others

-- Playing alone: your young child will engage with toys but is less likely to bring you something they think you will like, a snack, or a toy in your favorite color, etc
+- Playing alone: your young child will engage with toys but is less likely to bring you something they think you will like such as a snack or a favorite object

-- Brings something and keeps moving: your young child brings you toys, snacks, or objects but hands them off without eye contact, without waiting to see if you enjoyed what they brought
+- Bringing something and dropping it off: your young child brings you toys, snacks, or objects but hands them off without eye contact and without waiting to see if you enjoyed what they brought

-- Using parent as a comfort object or tool: your child clings to you but not to engage socially, just for physical comfort; taking a parent’s hand or arm and leading them, using you as a tool to reach that cookie or delivering your hand to the refrigerator to get juice
+- Using a parent as a comfort object or tool: your child clings to you but not to engage socially.
+Rather, the child is just seeking physical comfort.
+The child may be taking your hand or leading you, using you as a tool to reach for a cookie or get a toy off the shelf

-- More interested in the toy than the interaction: your child may be enjoying a book, board game, TV show, joke, or ice cream sundae, but they don’t care if others are enjoying this with them.
-It may be fine for others to join, but more than not, they may be doing something alone that is more one-sided
+- Showing more interest in a toy than the interaction: your child may be enjoying a book, board game, TV show, joke, or ice cream sundae, but they don’t care if others are enjoying this with them

 Sharing and Showing Across Childhood Development